vic-ma/howtodismantle.github.io/_posts/2023-09-27-Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.md

 Then, we select our Peakboard Box, go to the *General* tab, and click on the cloud icon under *Cloud Connection*.

-Finally, copy the *Cloud ID*.
+Finally, we copy the *Cloud ID*.
 We will need it later.

 ![image](/assets/2023-09-27/020.png)

+## Add the Box to PBHO

+Now, we can add our Peakboard Box to PBHO.
+So, we open PBHO and go